Roman-Blinkov/kubernaughty/README.md

 # kubernaughty

-This repository contains documents, tools and other information rew
+This is a collection of documentation, how-tos, tools and other information on debugging and identifying Kubernetes/container workload failures, performance and reliability considerations.

+Initially this investigation started as customer-reported failures at the DNS, netw

  - [Part 1: Introduction & Issue summary](/docs/part1-introduction-and-problem-description.md)
  - [Part 2: Cluster Setup & Basic Monitoring](/docs/part2-basic-setup.md)